 ($990.00 + $75.00 one-time application fee)

-*The Doctoral Committee Fee is due in three installments of $750.
-The first is due prior to EDA605D Comprehensive Exam, the second prior to EDA719D Action Research Proposal, and the third prior to EDA720D Action Research Dissertation
+*The Doctoral Committee Fee is due in three instalments of $750.
+The first is due prior to EDA605D Comprehensive Exam, the second prior to EDA719D Action Research Proposal, and the third prior to EDA720D Action Research Dissertation.

-**Fee is for electronic publishing.
-For a printed and bound copy of the dissertation, there is an additional fee of $40 per copy
+**For a printed and bound copy of the dissertation, there is an additional fee of $40.00 per copy.

 Students may pay by check, money order, wire transfer, or credit card (Visa, MasterCard, American Express, and Discover).
 International students must pay with U.S. currency.
 Students whose employers will be invoiced for tuition shall submit a billing authorization form prior to the second week of class in lieu of course payment.

 Military tuition assistance (TA) students may be eligible for a deferral of tuition once their DA 2171 Form has been completed, authorized, and received by Acacia University.

 In accordance with Title 38 US Code 3679(e), Acacia University adopts the following additional provisions for any students using the U.S. Department of Veterans Affairs (VA) Post-9/11 G.I.
 Bill® (Ch.
 33) or Vocational Rehabilitation & Employment (Ch.
 31) benefits, while payment to the institution is pending from VA.
 Acacia University will not:

 - Prevent the student’s enrollment;

 - Assess a late penalty fee to the student;

 - Require the student to secure alternative or additional funding;